Board of Directors

 Jonathan Murray graduated from the University of Missouri School of Journalism and currently lives in Los Angeles.
 Murray serves on the Board of RespectAbility, a national disability rights organization, and is Vice Chairman of the board of The Television Academy Foundation.
 In 2012, Murray was inducted into the Television Academy Hall of Fame.

-Jillian Stein is a film producer and executive with over 15 years experience on both independent and studio films and often serves as a bridge between creative and production.
+JILLIAN STEIN is a film producer and executive with over 15 years of experience on both independent and studio films and often serves as a bridge between creative and production.
 In answer to the current Covid-19 pandemic, she has recently joined Walt Disney Television as a Production Health and Safety Manager on FX Network’s Snowfall.

 Christina Lee Storm

 Award-winning producer, CHRISTINA LEE STORM works at the cross-section of story and technology across all mediums.
 Christina is currently Director of Digital Production at Netflix where she is in charge of developing and setting up Series and Films utilizing virtual production and advanced production technology.
 She is at the forefront of strategy, building, and deploying virtual production volume stages & innovation spaces for the studio while her team also helps to ensure success for filmmakers and Netflix Titles using real-time production.
 As Vice President at DreamWorks Animation, Christina produced interactive experiences of How to Train Your Dragon, Abominable, & Trolls World Tour.